 Funding for Undergraduate Research

-The Iowa Center for Research by Undergraduates (ICRU) promotes undergraduate involvement in mentored research and creative projects at the University of Iowa.
+The Office of Undergraduate Research (OUR), formerly known as the ICRU, promotes undergraduate involvement in mentored research and creative projects at the University of Iowa.
 They work with students, faculty, and staff from the arts, humanities, natural/physical sciences, social sciences, health and medicine, engineering, and business.

 Excellence in Undergraduate Research Awards (EURA) recognize outstanding accomplishments in scholarly investigation, artistic creation, or performance by an undergraduate student in the Arts and Humanities, Mathematics and Engineering, Natural Sciences and Social Sciences.
 Recipients receive a $1000 travel allowance to attend a conference in their area of study.